 The Company concluded that the Convertible Notes were considered more akin to a debt-type instrument and that the economic characteristics and risks of certain of the embedded conversion features were not considered clearly and closely related to the Convertible Notes.
 The embedded conversion features not considered clearly and closely related are the conversion at the option of the holder ("Optional Conversion"), the mandatory conversion by Kodak ("Mandatory Conversion") and the conversion in the event of a fundamental transaction by the holder at the then applicable conversion rate ("Fundamental Change").
 Accordingly, these embedded conversion features were bifurcated from the Convertible Notes and separately accounted for on a combined basis as a single derivative asset or liability.
-The derivative was in a liability position at June 30, 2023 and December 31, 2022 and was reported in Other long-term liabilities in the Consolidated Statement of Financial Position.
+The derivative was revalued when the Convertible Notes were repaid in the third quarter of 2023.
+The embedded conversion features expired on July 21, 2023 upon the repayment of the Convertible Notes.
+The derivative was in a liability position at December 31, 2022 and was reported in Other long-term liabilities in the Consolidated Statement of Financial Position.
 The derivative was being accounted for at fair value with changes in fair value included in Other charges (income), net in the Consolidated Statement of Operations.

 The Company concluded that the Series B Preferred Stock and the Series C Preferred Stock are each considered more akin to a debt-type instrument and that the economic characteristics and risks of the conversion in the event of a Fundamental Change is not considered clearly and closely related to the Series B and Series C Preferred Stock.
 Accordingly, this embedded conversion feature was bifurcated from both the Series B and Series C Preferred Stock and both are separately accounted for as a single derivative asset or liability.
-Both derivatives were in a liability position at June 30, 2023 and December 31, 2022 and were reported in Other long-term liabilities in the Consolidated Statement of Financial Position.
+Both derivatives were in a liability position at September 30, 2023 and December 31, 2022 and were reported in Other long-term liabilities in the Consolidated Statement of Financial Position.
 The derivatives are being accounted for at fair value with changes in fair value included in Other charges (income), net in the Consolidated Statement of Operations.